ANALYTICS SOLUTIONS2025-12-31

 Scenario 2: post-COVID-19

-Both these responses, though different, have to be scientific and based on an analysis of the available facts, which is exactly what data analytics offers.
-But, for that, your business has to be on a digital platform to help it collect all the data.
+Both responses, though different, have to be scientific and grounded in an analysis of the available facts, which is precisely what data analytics offers.
+But for that, your business needs to be on a digital platform to collect all the data.

 Allow us to explain:

-Let’s look at scenario 1: till COVID-19 lasts: There are many surveys out there that show that online shopping or e-commerce activity has gone north during the pandemic.
-This report by digitalcommerce360.com says in North America alone, the number of online orders for web-only online retailers was up 52% year-over-year in the US and Canada for the 2 weeks of March 22 through April 4, according to an online tracker from marketing platform Emarsys and analytics platform GoodData.
+Let's look at scenario 1: till COVID-19 lasts.
+Many surveys show that online shopping, or e-commerce activity, has increased during the pandemic.
+This report by digitalcommerce360.com says that in North America alone, the number of online orders for web-only retailers was up 52% year-over-year in the US and Canada for the 2 weeks of March, March 22 to April 4, according to an online tracker from marketing platform Emarsys and analytics platform GoodData.

-Another one by Adobe Analytics showed a 25% boost in average U.S. daily online sales from March 13-15 compared with March 1-11.
-The growth is primarily due to a boost in online grocery sales, which have increased 100% in daily U.S. online sales March 13-15 compared with average daily sales March 1-11, it said.
+Another Adobe Analytics report showed a 25% boost in average US online sales from March 13-15 compared with March 1-11.
+The growth is primarily due to a 100% increase in online grocery sales, which rose from 3.3% of daily US online sales on March 13-15 compared with 1.7% from March 1-11, it said.

-• Panic buying, as COVID-19 brought in times of uncertainty;
+• Panic buying as COVID-19 brought during times of uncertainty.

-• Crowd mentality, where otherwise-reluctant shoppers started buying because others were simply stocking up; and
+• Crowd mentality, where otherwise-reluctant shoppers started buying because others were stocking up; and

-• Social distancing, which stopped otherwise offline shoppers to move online to buy.
+• Social distancing has forced people to move online to buy.

 Another survey by Engine found that people were spending on average 10-30% more online.

-All three reasons shall not remain valid once the pandemic is over.
+All three reasons will no longer be valid once the pandemic is over.
 But while COVID-19 lasts, they shall be a reality, and businesses need to be prepared for them, simultaneously factoring in disruption to productivity, supply chains, product availability, etc.

-This is where data analytics steps in — for Scenario 1, i.e. marketing and selling in times of COVID-19.
+This is where data analytics steps in — for Scenario 1, i.e., marketing and selling amid COVID-19.

 In the interest of brevity, this blog post will focus on the use of data analytics at the customer-facing end, but let's not forget that analytics can also be a formidable ally for back-ops.